 Mangroves absorb and store three to four times more carbon than terrestrial forests

-different species of mangrove tree
+There are 80 different species of mangrove tree

 value of mangroves per hectare per year to the national economies of developing countries that host mangroves